felperez/felperez.github.io/_pages/research.md

 **Juegos que son justos pero no deberían serlo** a talk about infinite probability that I gave for the students seminar of my former university, UC Chile.
 The video of the talk can be found [here](https://youtu.be/MOWkI2MHxIA).
 In spanish.

 **Quantum astronomy: matemáticas y la dimensión fractal** podcast hosted by astronomers Simón Angel and Luis Rodríguez, where I talked about dynamical systems, ergodic theory and fractal geometry in an accessible way for any stem undergrad.
-Link of the talk (in spotify) [here](https://open.spotify.com/episode/5Le5YaM5io2ucscKUjly5J?si=meVX2p-uSdOprqtQS3-nEw).
+Link of the talk (in spotify) [here](https://open.spotify.com/episode/5Le5YaM5io2ucscKUjly5J?si=meVX2p-uSdOprqtQS3-nEw) and the video [here](https://www.youtube.com/watch?v=Cg37gkbZigI).

 **My Master's thesis:** [here](/files/thesis.pdf).
 I give a general introduction to ergodic theory with emphasis in Thermodynamic Formalism.
 In the last chapter, I prove that the dimension of the Borel-Bernstein depends analytically on the parameter.